 The brain requires a large amount of oxygen and glucose to meet its high metabolic demand.
-Therefore, its circulation has structural and functional adaptations to ensure a consistently high blood flow is maintained.
-Any interruptions to this supply will lead to a loss of consciousness in a few seconds and irreversible damage to neurones after 4 minutes.
-The brain is just one of many organs to have a specialised circulation.
+Therefore, cerebral circulation has structural and functional adaptations to ensure a consistently high blood flow is maintained.
+Any interruption to this blood flow can cause a loss of consciousness in a few seconds and irreversible damage to neurons after 4 minutes.

 This article will explore the structural and functional adaptations of the brain’s circulation.